keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Network Analysis - Ransomware/writeup.md

 ### 3).
 Name the ransomware executable file?

-As we saw in privious question that it was safecrypt.exe.
+As we saw in previous question that it was safecrypt.exe.

 ### Answer:- safecrypt.exe